gbonnema/rabo2ofx-frozen/README.md

 The output file is an OFX compliant xml file that Gnucash can process.

+** Transfers: accounts in config **

+Since version 2.10 the program uses a config file denoting accounts to be downloaded.
+An example file is available.
+Be sure to register your accounts in the config.

+The files you download will have transactions for both accounts.
+Where a transfer from config.account1 to config.account2 is present, there will be 2 transactions:

+	- One from the perspective of config.account1
+	- One from the perspective of config.account2

+Without measures, these transactions will be registered in your ofx file twice, as different transactions, causing havoc in your bookkeeping systems.

+To prevent double transactions, for all transfers between config.account1 and config.account2, the program will only translate the transactions from the viewpoint of the first account in config.
+This is indepedent of whether they are in the same download or not.

+It means that transfers between config.account1 and config.account2 will only show up if and when config.account1 is downloaded (config.account1 precedes config.account2 in the config file).
+In a file with only config.account2, the transfers will be skipped, i.e. not transferred to the ofx file.

+Be sure to create a config file.
+An example file is present in the distribution.
+Remember: order is important.

+** Transfers: accounts not in config **

+For accounts not in config, **if they are in the same download file**, transfers will only produce one of two transfer transactions.
+These unknown accounts will *never* transfer to a known config account.
+For multiple unknown accounts, transfers between the unknown acounts will register only the first account processed.

+This is a risk, and thus the program warns if an account is in the download file, that was not in the config file.
+Please make sure to always have the accounts you download in the config file.

 ** Information and warnings **

 * The program was developed for a checking account.

 * The program can process multiple accounts per file.
 If processing gets slow, you could choose to download only one account per file.
 It reads the input once per account.
+  But beware of transfers.

 * The FITID up until 2018 is a construction of transaction data (amount, date etc).
 From 2018 the Rabobank starts using a serialnumber that is unique per account.